gunjan1909/3d-portfolio/README.md

 - Tailwind CSS: A utility-first CSS framework for rapidly building custom designs
 - Framer: Framer Motion is a simple yet powerful motion library for React.
 It powers the amazing animations and interactions in Framer, the web builder for creative pros.
 Zero code, maximum speed.

-## Features
+## Features:

-Showcases 3D models in an interactive and visually appealing manner <br>
+- Showcases 3D models in an interactive and visually appealing manner.
+- Responsive design for optimal viewing on different devices
+- Smooth animations and transitions for a seamless user experience
-Responsive design for optimal viewing on different devices<br> PS: Due to canvas and memory limits in phone devices, 3js webgl canvas models are reduced to normal animated components.<br>
+  <br/> PS: Due to canvas and memory limits in phone devices, 3js webgl canvas models are reduced to normal animated components.
-Smooth animations and transitions for a seamless user experience

-## Usage
+## Usage:

-Navigate to the deployed website <br>
+- Navigate to the deployed website
-Use your mouse to drag and rotate the 3D models<br>
+- Use your mouse to drag and rotate the 3D models<br>
-Click on the models to interact with them and see additional information
+- Click on the models to interact with them and see additional information <br/>
   NOTE: The effects and most 3js canvas and webgl models will be best visible on pc/laptop/desktop, due to memory and canvas limits, they have been reduced in phone browser for optimisation.

-## Credits
+## Credits/Resources followed:

 - [Tutorial video followed](https://youtu.be/0fYi8SGA20k)
 - [React docs](https://react.dev/learn)